Limited Gradient Descent: Learning With Noisy Labels: Experiments

-The experiments illustrate the performance of LGD (Algorithm 1) on a challenging dataset CIFAR-10.
+The experiments illustrate the performance of LGD on the polluted CIFAR-10 dataset.

-Because DNNs tend to prioritize the learning of the main pattern over the memorization of noise patterns, most current noise-robust methods require a clean validation set to determine when to stop training.
-These are of supervised methods.
-The LGD framework is proposed to solve the problem without clean validation set, which is unsupervised method.
-We can turn the noise-robust approaches into unsupervised approaches via LGD.
-The purpose of the experiments is to compare the two.
-In other words, given a ROBUST method, we compare the performance of ROBUST with ROBUST+LGD.
-Note that the comparison is in the same environment, i.e. the same networks structure and hyper-parameters.
+Because DNNs tend to prioritize the learning of the main pattern over the memorization of noise patterns, most traditional noise-robust methods require a clean validation set to determine when to stop training.
+However, such traditional methods may be sensitive to validation sets.
+In reality, making a high-quality validation set might be another problem worth exploring.
+The LGD method was proposed to consider the situation where clean validation sets are not involved.
+We embed traditional methods into the LGD framework to adapt to such a situation.

+The purpose of the experiments is to compare the two methods; in other words, given a ROBUST method, we compare the performance of ROBUST with ROBUST+LGD.
+Note that the comparison is in the same environment, i.e., the same network structures and hyper-parameters.

 All networks used PreAct ResNet-18~\cite{he2016deep,Preact} with dropout (0.3)~\cite{srivastava2014dropout}.
-We attempted advanced noise-tolerance loss functions, such as the MAE~\cite{ghosh2017robust} and $\mathcal{L}_q$~\cite{zhang2018generalized}, as well as advanced noise-robust regularization, e.g. mixup~\cite{azadi2015auxiliary}.
-For the $\mathcal{L}_q$ loss function, the hyper-parameter $q$ was set to 0.7.
-For the mixup regularization, the hyper-parameter $\alpha$ was fixed at 8.
-The corresponding experimental results are listed in Table 5.
+We used CCE loss, noise-tolerance $\mathcal{L}_q$~\cite{zhang2018generalized} loss, and noise-robust Mixup~\cite{zhang2017mixup} regularization as the comparison methods.
+Consistent with the setting of ~\cite{zhang2018generalized}, the hyper-parameter $q$ in $\mathcal{L}_q$ loss function was set to 0.7.
+According to ~\cite{zhang2017mixup}, the hyper-parameter $\alpha$ in the Mixup regularization was fixed at 8.
+A mini-batch size of 128 was used.
+The learning rate was 0.1.
+Each reported experiment was repeated 35 times, and noisy labels were randomly generated each time.
+Unless otherwise specified, the parameter settings in the following CIFAR-100 experiments are unchanged.

-From Table 5, we can see that the performances of LGD are slightly lower than those of the corresponding supervised robust methods.
-There are two reasons for this result.
-One is that the maximum value of LoR does not exactly correspond to the best score of test accuracy.
-The other is that the introduction of reverse samples slightly increases the noise labels.
-Although LGD slightly sacrifices performance, it can deal with cases in which no clean validation set is available.
-Overall, the performances of our unsupervised approaches are close to those of the supervised approaches.
+To test the impact of the validation set on the experimental results, we take different numbers of validation sets for comparison.
+For fairness, the number of training samples is fixed at 45,000.
+The number of training sets in all experiments (also including LGD) are the same.
+Each time, 45,000 samples are randomly selected from the original training set.
+Next, in the remaining samples, the required number of samples for each experiment are randomly selected as the validation set.
+We set the number of validation sets to 100, 200, 500, 1000, 2000, and 5000.
+Then, the training samples are polluted by $\eta$-rate symmetric or asymmetric label noise.
+For symmetric noise pollution, we let $\eta$ take values of 0.2, 0.4, 0.6, and 0.8; for asymmetric labels, we let $\eta$ take values of 0.1, 0.2, 0.3, and 0.4.
+The experimental results are shown in \Cref{CIFAR10-bars}.